 Actually, let me restate that: Over the years, I’ve heard thousands of unsuccessful sales professionals say that.
-Successful sales professionals understand that having a script – a set process that they follow when interacting with customers – is critical.
-Even the successful sales pros who swear they don’t use scripts follow the same path with each customer conversation; they’ve internalized their scripts so deeply they don’t even know they’re following them.
-It makes sense, because unless you’re in improv-comedy, success comes to those who can reliably and consistently repeat a set of skills at a high level of competence.
-You don’t see professional baseball players re-inventing their swing every time they come to plate.
+Successful sales professionals understand that having a script – a set process that they follow when interacting with customers – is key to success.

 If you have a consistent conversational process, you will share the right information the right way, and for those times when something unexpected does come up, you’ll have a solid foundation that you can modify and build upon.

 All of the dialogue was written beforehand and the actors sound perfectly natural.
-Scripts that are internalized aren’t robotic – in fact, your confidence and knowledge can shine because you aren’t stumbling and searching for something to say.
-And if you think that you are really quick on your feet, you’re losing business because you aren’t as quick as you think you are…
+Scripts that are internalized aren’t robotic.
+In fact, the actors confidence and knowledge can shine because they aren’t stumbling and searching for something to say.

 You don’t have to write out every single word you are going to say to a prospect or customer, but there are three areas that will benefit from scripting.
 It’s worth spending a few minutes in front of the computer writing these out:

-Have a specific way that you ask for business every single time – it will help your confidence because it will just roll off of your tongue.
+Have a specific way that you ask for business every single time.
+It will help your confidence because it will just roll off of your tongue.